 1 µCi (microcurie) = 1E-6 Ci

-While its continued use is discouraged by many institutions, the curie is still widely used throughout the government, industry and medicine in the world.
+While its continued use is discouraged by many institutions, the curie is still widely used throughout the world’s government, industry, and medicine.

 Curie – Examples